printers-for-people/catboat/docs/TMC_Drivers.md

 physical limit switch.
 Instead, the carriage on the axis is moved into the mechanical limit making the stepper motor lose steps.
-The stepper driver senses the lost steps and indicates this to the controlling MCU (Klipper) by toggling a pin.
-This information can be used by Klipper as end stop for the axis.
+The stepper driver senses the lost steps and indicates this to the controlling MCU (Kalico) by toggling a pin.
+This information can be used by Kalico as end stop for the axis.

 This guide covers the setup of sensorless homing for the X axis of